agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 ![alt text](/screenshots/serviceusage-granted-detail.png)

 What just happened?
-We set the IAM policy on the service.
-We can view it with this `gcloud` command:
+Just as we did in our Service Management discussion, we set the IAM policy on the service.
+Another way to do this is with `gcloud endpoints services` subcommands.
+First we'll view the policy:

 ```
 $ gcloud endpoints services get-iam-policy stores.endpoints.bobadojo.cloud.goog
 bindings: